processesjs-com/advance-svg/README.md

 * pagelink  - in-page link to another graphic which will replace the current one within the same container
 * hyperlink - link to another page in the browser

-The library can be used from CDN or as NPM module.
+The library can be used from CDN or from NPM module.

 ## Demo and CDN repository